LanceDB provides a comprehensive suite of indexing strategies to optimize query performance across diverse workloads:

 )

-# let's use the table created from quickstart
+# Use the table from quickstart

 table_name = "lancedb-cloud-quickstart"